mikecao/sparrow/README.md

         ->value('username');

-All the fetch functions automatically perform a select, so you don't need to include the `select` function unless you want to specify the fields the return.
+All the fetch functions automatically perform a select, so you don't need to include the `select` function unless you want to specify the fields to return.

     $row = $db->using('user')
         ->where('id', 123)